juchi/gameboy.js/README.md

 There is no boot program provided (nor supported).
 The execution starts automatically at address 0x0100 which is the start address of all ROMs.

-All of the standard Gameboy instructions are implemented.
+All the standard Gameboy instructions are implemented.
 Super Gameboy and Gameboy Color are not supported.

 The following features are in progress or partially working:
-* sprites (no support for sprite flags)
+* sprites (some glitches)
 * MBC (only MBC 1, MBC 3 and MBC 5 are partially supported)
 * sound (ok on Firefox, poor on Chrome)